Welcome to the website of the second UncertaiNLP workshop to be held at EMNLP 2025 in Suzhou, China.

 - Disentangled representation of different sources of uncertainty (e.g., hierarchical models, prompting)

-- Reducing uncertainty due to additional context (e.g., additional context, clarification questions, retrieval/API augmented models)
+- Reducing uncertainty due to additional context (e.g. clarification questions, retrieval/API augmented models)

 - Learning (or parameter estimation)